agda/agda/doc/user-manual/language/let-and-where.lagda.rst

 More than one definition in a where::

-  g : Nat → Nat
+  fibfact : Nat → Nat
-  g n = fib n + fact n
+  fibfact n = fib n + fact n
    where fib : Nat → Nat
          fib zero = suc zero
          fib (suc zero) = suc zero